keyboard_arrow_up

 “C” Style Tooling

-A drop-in segmented tooling that has either a set of dies that only reduces or fingers that only expand.
+A type of drop-in segmented tooling that consists of either a set of dies that only reduce or fingers that only expand.

 Cold Drawing